Bleib bei uns, denn es will Abend werden, BWV 6: 5

 The last aria, "Jesu, laß uns auf dich sehen" (Jesus, let us look upon You), is for tenor with string accompaniment.
-It is characterised by a persistent walking rhythm, somewhat mitigated by the flowing triplets in the violin line.
+The four notes for the name Jesu are a cross motif.
+The movement is characterised by a persistent walking rhythm, somewhat mitigated by the flowing triplets in the violin line.
 Hofmann notes that the lively violin figures illustrate from the start the text about the "light of the Word of God shining more brightly", which appears only in the second part.